hannobraun/playground/2025-08-02_monobloc/README.md

 ```

 By calling a block by name, we apply it automatically, rather than placing the
 block on the stack.
-This way, we define _functions_.
+That way, we define _functions_.

 ### Control Flow